binnes/esp8266Workshop/en/part2/CERT1.md

 ### Step 5 - Adding the root CA certificate to the ESP8266

 To allow the ESP8266 to validate the server certificate you need to add the root CA certificate to the ESP8266.
 The rootCA_certificate.pem needs to be added to a directory called data in the sketch directory.
 You can find out where the sketch directory is by using the *sketch* -> *Show sketch folder* in the Arduino menu.
 Inside the sketch directory create a new directory called **data** then copy the rootCA_certificate.pem file into the data directory.
 You added the data upload tool to the Arduino IDE as part of the prerequisite setup instructions, so you can now run the tool.
 Before running the data upload tool ensure the Serial Monitor window is closed, as it will block communication between the device and upload tool.
-From the top menu select *Tools* -> *ESP8266 Sketch Data Upload*
+From the top menu select *Tools* -> *ESP8266 LittleFS Data Upload*

 ### Step 6 - Adding the root CA certificate to your OS or browser